phlex-ruby/morphlex/README.md

 # Morphlex

 Morphlex is a tiny (less than 1KB minified and gzipped), optimal DOM morphing library written in TypeScript.
-It uses IdSets, inspired by [Idiomorph](https://github.com/bigskysoftware/idiomorph) and `isEqualNode` inspired by [Morphdom](https://github.com/patrick-steele-idem/morphdom).
-Credit is also due to [Nanomorph](https://github.com/choojs/nanomorph) for their work on input properties.
+It uses IdSets, inspired by [Idiomorph](https://github.com/bigskysoftware/idiomorph).

 ## Why are we doing this?